milankl/Sonums.jl/README.md

 <img src="figs/sonum4.svg" width=300>

-# SoftSonum.jl
+# Sonums.jl
 A software emulator for Sonums - the Self-Organizing NUMber format.
 A number system that learns from data.
 Sonum8 is the 8bit version, Sonum16 for 16bit computations.

 # Usage
-Load the emulator with `using SoftSonum`, then train the 8 or 16bit Sonums with your data (a maximum entropy approach is used)
+Load the emulator with `using Sonums`, then train the 8 or 16bit Sonums with your data (a maximum entropy approach is used)
 ```julia
 data = randn(10_000_000)
 trainSonum8(data)